Kaiyi Auto: Overseas market

 Kaiyi Auto began its international market in 2022, exporting models like the X3, X3 Pro, X3 Pro EV, and E5 to various countries.
-Kaiyi have entered over 30 markets, including those in Africa, South America, the Middle East, and Southeast Asia.
+Kaiyi has entered over 30 markets, including those in Africa, South America, the Middle East, and Southeast Asia.
 In 2023, the company began producing cars locally in cooperation with Avitol in Kaliningrad Oblast, Russia.

+In 2024, Kaiyi entered the Cambodian market, where its vehicles were rebadged and sold as the GTV Kain and GTV Soben by GTV Motor Cambodia.
 In April 2025, Kaiyi entered the Philippine market under Fortune Electricars Philippines Corp.
 They also announced their new global market strategy in May 2025, with plans for further expansion and a sales target of 300,000 units annually.

-In 2024, Kaiyi entered the Cambodian market, where its vehicles were rebadged and sold as the GTV Kain and GTV Soben by GTV Motor Cambodia.
+Since February 2025, Paraguay has become one of Kaysi's strategic markets in South America through Golden Arrow S.A.
+The brand was introduced with the Kaiyi X3, a compact SUV designed to offer moder technology, comfort, and value.
+It was later joined by the Kaiyi X3 Pro, featuring significant upgrades in equipment, safety and connectivity.

+In April 2026, Golden Arrow S.A. launched the first unit of Kaiyi X7 PHEV, the brand's flagship SUV, introducing Plug-in Hybrid technology to the Paraguayan lineup.
+A few months later, the range was further expanded with the arrival of the Kaiyi X7 Pro, the gasoline-powered version of the flagship SUV.
+Both models feature three-row seating for up to seven passengers, offering Paraguayan customers a broader range of family SUVs equipped with advanced technology and, in the case of the X7 PHEV, a New Energy Vehicle (NEV) powertrain.